How Can We Help You Today?

 - Longer lifespans (20+ years compared to 10-15 years)

-- Utilities available at your home.
-If you don't have a gas hookup, you'll likely need to go with an electrical unit.
-The additional cost to install a gas line and exhaust vent for a gas unit is typically very expensive.
-However, if you're considering an electric tankless water heater, you'll need to make sure your home's electric panel can handle the added load.
-If it can't, you'll need to upgrade your panel.
+Utilities available at your home - If you don't have a gas hookup, you'll likely need to choose an electric tankless water heater.
+The additional cost to install a gas line and exhaust vent for a gas unit is often expensive.
+However, if you're considering an electric tankless water heater, make sure your home's electric panel can handle the added load.
+If it can't, an upgrade will be necessary.

-- Your family's size and water usage.
-Generally, gas tankless water heaters can heat your water faster than electric ones.
-If you're a single-person household, an electric unit will probably work just fine for you.
-But if you have a large family, you'll likely need the faster heating capability of a gas unit.
+Your family's size and water usage - Generally, gas tankless water heaters heat water faster than electric models.
+If you're in a single-person household, an electric tankless water heater near me will likely be a good fit.
+But for larger families, the faster heating capacity of a gas unit might be more appropriate.

-- Groundwater temperature.
-Warmer climates like Atlanta have a higher groundwater temperature than colder climates.
-This means your water heater won't have to work as hard to heat your home's water, so an electrical model will likely work fine for most Atlanta homes.
-However, larger homes may want to consider the heating capacity of a gas unit, since temperatures can get low in the winter.
+Groundwater temperature - Warmer climates like Atlanta generally have a higher groundwater temperature than colder regions.
+This means your tankless water heater won't have to work as hard to heat water, so an electric model could work just fine for most homes in Atlanta.
+However, larger homes may want to consider a gas tankless water heater, since temperatures can dip lower in the winter months.

-- Operating costs.
-Typically, electric tankless water heaters cost more to operate than gas units.
-That's because electricity rates are more expensive that gas rates.
+Operating costs - Typically, electric tankless water heaters are more expensive to operate than gas units.
+This is because electricity rates are generally higher than gas rates, making gas tankless water heaters a more cost-effective option for many homeowners.